smaht-dac/submitr/docs/source/uploading_files.rst

-As mentioned previously (in the `Usage <usage.html>`_ section), after ``submit-metadata-bundle`` processes the main submitted metadata file, it will (after prompting) upload any files referenced within the submission file.
+As mentioned previously (in the `Usage <usage.html>`_ section), after ``submit-metadata-bundle`` processes the main submitted metadata file, it will (after prompting) upload any files referenced within the submission metadata file.

 These files should reside in the same directory as your submission file.
 Or, if they do not, then you must specify the directory where these files can be found, like this::